In this article:

 Of course, the The Platinum Card® from American Express also includes many other valuable benefits, such as airline fee credits and airport business lounge access.
 And for many people, all these perks and rewards are worth paying its steep $550 annual fee.

 Best Card for Earning Reward Points at Any Hotel: Chase Sapphire Preferred® Card

 If you're the kind of person who wants to earn bonus points and spend them at any hotel in the world, then this may be the card for you.
 Whether it's a small bed and breakfast or a large downtown hotel, you'll earn double points on all your hotel charges with Chase Sapphire Preferred® Card.
 You also get double points on all other travel and dining purchases, and 1 point per $1 spent elsewhere.

 Your rewards can then be transferred to Hyatt, Marriott and IHG hotels and used for complimentary stays.
 Alternatively, you can redeem your rewards directly with the Chase Ultimate Rewards Travel Center, which is run by Expedia.
 Here, your points are worth 1.25 cents each towards any travel reservation, including hotels and vacation rentals.

-Chase Sapphire Preferred® also offers 60,000 bonus points, worth $750 in travel reservations, after you spend $4,000 on purchases within the first three months of account opening.
+Chase Sapphire Preferred® Card also offers 60,000 bonus points, worth $750 in travel reservations, after you spend $4,000 on purchases within the first 3 months of account opening.
 There's a $95 annual fee for this card.